 The Barbers’ Company has been affiliated with the Institute since 1999.

-The mission of 256 Fd Hosp (V) is to provide medically trained force elements to operations worldwide in order to support the UK contribution to a national, NATO or multi-national forces.
+The mission of 256 Fd Hosp is to provide medically trained force elements to operations worldwide in order to support the UK contribution to a national, NATO or multi-national forces.
 It is also able to deploy a 200 bed medical facility with four operating theatres – which, at its largest, requires the equivalent of 6 football pitches of real estate.
-The Barbers’ Company is affiliated to B Detachment of the Field Hospital which is based in Kensington.
+The Barbers’ Company exercises its affiliation through B Detachment of the Field Hospital which is based in Kensington.

 During the Gulf War and subsequently during operations in Afghanistan, the unit deployed as a formed body and established a field hospital, often working alongside allies.
 Additionally, the unit has provided countless individual reinforcements on numerous operations throughout the world.